(281) "Are you not entertained?"

 I now saw Crowe, after his killing spree, lobbing his sword to hit a distant table and asking of the amphitheatre crowd, "Are you not entertained?
 Are you not entertained?
 Is this not why you are here?"
 He then spits into the dust and walks off as the crowd chant his name.
 And I had seen that finale before, too.

 But the complete film here seemed to show a slightly different cut to that with which I was familiar.
 A missing bit was of Reed exhorting Crowe not just to kill but rather, in order to keep the crowd coming back, "to entertain".
-Then, a few moments after, when Crowe has arisen and is making his way into the arena, Reed shouts out to him
+Then, a few moments after, when Crowe has arisen and is making his way into the arena, Reed shouts out to him"

-Reed, of course, essentially drank himself to death at a bar in Valletta, Malta, during the very making of this film.
-A further merging of the themes of killing and entertainment, perhaps!?
+Towards the bottom of the e mail were those very words and a still of Crowe in the scene which I had been watching when it arrived.
+Reed, who had been on the wagon when the shoot began, essentially responded to a boozing challenge and drank himself to death at a bar in Valletta, Malta, during the making of the film.
+(A further merging of the themes of killing and entertainment, perhaps!?)

 Btw, just over a year afterwards, in October 2016, the newsletter of the Valencian chess federation ran a piece about me and it featured precisely the same still as in Brian Rose ́s e mail from London Real with the same heading!